xelsas/async_webserver_test/README.md

 # async_webserver_test
- Simple test creating a webserver using ESPAsyncWebServer (https://github.com/me-no-dev/ESPAsyncWebServer) to control a MAX7219 led matrix with eight 8x8 panels, and a servo with a PCA9685 12-bit PWM.
+ Simple test creating a webserver using ESPAsyncWebServer (https://github.com/me-no-dev/ESPAsyncWebServer) to control a MAX7219 led matrix with eight 8x8 panels, and a servo with 12-bit PWM.

  Start with WiFi in access point mode with captive portal if no WiFi connection can be made.
 When a connection has been made disable the DNS server and start mDNS (technically both are disabled when setting up WiFi, and either mDNS or the captive portal is started).
 Once a connection with WiFi has been made, if disconnected, just keep trying to reconnect.